 Other Energy Financing

 Obviously though, PACE is not the only way to finance a solar system.
 Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgages (for new builds), or through energy loans.

 - Vancity contact number: 604-877-7000

 - Up to 10 years amortization

 - TD contact number: 1-866-389-8888

-British Columbia has a great PST exemption on solar panels, low installation costs, and an abundance of reputable solar companies, thus we rank BC as being the #5 best province in the country for switching to solar power.
+Because of British Columbia’s PST exemption on solar panels and low installation costs – we rank BC as being the #7 best province in the country for switching to solar power.